Jews in association football: United States of America

+Don Garber, a second-generation Orthodox Jew and the 2nd Commissioner of Major League Soccer (MLS) played a pivotal role in the development of the MLS.

 Jewish footballers

 Modern Jewish footballers have said they want to inspire others.
 Jewish footballers playing in foreign countries have been allowed to avoid playing on the High Holy Day of Yom Kippur, or remain a substitute until the observance has finished.